Since 2017, the Perth Diamond Way Buddhist Centre has been at its permanent home at

 The first Wednesday of the month is designed for beginners.
-On any evening, new people will also be given a simple introduction — you’re welcome to start any day!
+However, on any evening, new people will also be given a simple introduction — you’re welcome to start any day!

 Then we meditate together for about 25 minutes.
 We do the same guided meditation on the 16th Karmapa that is done in Diamond Way centres worldwide.
 This meditation is easy to learn and practice, but is very profound and has a cumulative effect on the mind, leading to greater clarity, calmness and joyfulness.
 The meditation is guided, so you just need to follow along.